 How to grow your own salad in a clamshell

-Reusable, recyclable Earthbound Farm salad containers make marvelous containers for mini organic lettuce gardens or other plants.
-The 1-pound size is ideal for growing organic heirloom lettuce seeds, but you can use the 5-ounce size too.
+Reusable, recyclable Earthbound Farm salad containers are perfect planters for mini organic lettuce gardens or other plants.
+The 1-pound size is ideal for growing baby lettuces, but you can use the 5-ounce size, too.

 Download a handy PDF of these planting and care instructions.